yousifabosamra1/Universty-Management-System-CPP/README.md

 A complete **University Management System** built using **C++ (OOP + Data Structures + File Handling)**.

-This project simulates a real university system where **Students and Admins** manage academic data through a console-based interface.
+This project simulates a real university environment where **Students and Admins** manage academic data through a console-based interface.

+The system is designed using **Object-Oriented Programming principles** and structured classes.

 ---